irishmicoletcando/irishmicoletcando/README.md

 </div>

 ### 🤓 Who?
-As a driven BS Computer Engineering student at Polytechnic University of the Philippines, I am focused on becoming a skilled data engineer.
-In my free time, I enjoy watching detective movies or working on projects related to the topics I'm currently learning, particularly in data engineering.
+As a driven BS Computer Engineering student specialized in Big Data at Polytechnic University of the Philippines, I am focused on becoming a skilled data engineer.
+In my free time, I enjoy watching detective movies, taking online courses, or working on projects related to the topics I'm currently learning, particularly in data engineering.

 ### 💻 Languages and Tools
 <div align="center">